timjogorman/RicherEventDescription/guidelines.md

 at the task, you are encouraged to attempt to combine these tasks as much as possible.

-## Marking Entities and Events step 1 --  Finding Entities and Events
+## Marking Entities and Events 1:  Finding Entities and Events

 The first and most fundamental task in the first stage of annotation is to label EVENT and ENTITY instances.
 When first annotating, one should